 However, Cunningham’s most notable protege could arguably be 2017 Ring of Honor inductee Kayla McBride.
 Under Cunningham’s steady hand, McBride became a two-time All-American, earning consensus first-team honors as a senior in 2013-14.
 She also was the 2014 ACC Player of the Year after averaging career highs of 17.6 points and 5.3 rebounds per game in her final season.
 What’s more, McBride was the 2013 BIG EAST Championship Most Outstanding Player after leading Notre Dame to its first-ever BIG EAST tournament title.
 McBride was dominant on the biggest stages, reflecting Cunningham’s own cool demeanor from her playing days, averaging 18.7 points per game against ranked teams in her final two seasons.

 McBride was a first-round selection (No. 3 overall) in the 2014 WNBA Draft by the San Antonio Stars (now Las Vegas Aces) and earned WNBA All-Rookie Team honors and posted the highest scoring season for a San Antonio rookie since the franchise relocated from Salt Lake City in 2003.
-In addition, McBride was San Antonio’s leading scorer (22.5 ppg.) during the 2014 WNBA playoffs and went on to earn WNBA All-Star honors in both 2015 and 2018.
-She again received All-Star honors in 2018 in her first season in Las Vegas.
-Lastly, McBride also was named to the 2014-16 USA Basketball Senior National Team player pool and again to the 2017-20 pool.
+In addition, McBride was San Antonio’s leading scorer (22.5 ppg.) during the 2014 WNBA playoffs.
+Now with the Las Vegas Aces, McBride is a three-time WNBA All-Star.
+Furthermore, she is in the USA Basketball Senior National Team 2017-20 player pool.

 Before returning to Notre Dame in the summer of 2012, Cunningham took the VCU women’s basketball program to new heights in her 11 seasons in Richmond, Va., spending one year as an assistant coach (2001-02) and another as associate head coach (2002-03) before assuming the head coaching duties prior to the 2003-04 campaign.
 She is the Rams’ all-time leader in women’s basketball coaching wins, having successfully piloted VCU to a 167-115 (.592) record and postseason appearances in each of her final five seasons, including the program’s first-ever NCAA Championship berth (an at-large selection in 2009).
 Under her tutelage, VCU also averaged better than 22 wins per season from 2007-08 through 2011-12, amassing three consecutive 20-win campaigns from 2008-10 (including back-to-back school-record 26-win seasons in 2007-08 and 2008-09) as part of the most successful four-year run in Rams’ history.